PrathapasingheSP/XML-Proofread/README.md

      OPENAI_API_KEY=your_copied_api_key_here without ""
      OPENAI_MODEL_NAME=deepseek/deepseek-r1-distill-llama-70b:free
      ```
+   - Note: The free tier model has slower response times.
+For production use, consider upgrading to a paid API key.
+     ```
    - Save the `.env` file
    - The application will automatically use these credentials, or you can modify `config/configuration.yaml` to use any other OpenAI-compatible API